 The plan name will include the insurance provider, but also the "metal level" and network name, so you know the level of coverage provided for the price — as well as the provider network available.

 You shouldn't choose a plan based on price alone.
 Balancing your health insurance needs and your budget is possible — if you shop smart.

 For example, consider whether you'd rather pay a higher monthly premium and lower co-pays at your doctor, or a lower monthly premium and higher co-pays.
 Another question to think about is whether the network of providers has the doctors and hospitals you want.

 Once you've identified a plan (or plans) that meet your needs and budget, make sure your doctors and preferred hospitals (and other providers) are in the network you like.

 Not all doctors and hospitals participate in all networks, so it's very important to use our provider search tool to confirm your doctor or hospital is in network.
-Find out more about how to use our provider search tool to find out whether your doctor or hospital is in the network for the plan you want.
+We’ll show you how to use our provider search tool and find out whether your doctor or hospital is in the network for the plan you want.

 We've been there for Tennesseans since 1945 – and we'll be here for you, too.Why Choose Blue